ramseyjiang/go_junior_to_mid/usages/channel/read.md

 ![img.png](img.png)

 In this diagram, you can see that P1 ran out of goroutines.
 So the Go's runtime scheduler will take goroutines from other processors.
-If every other processor run queue is empty, it checks for completed IO requests (syscalls, network requests) from the netpoller.
+If every other processor run queue is empty, it checks for completed IO requests (sys calls, network requests) from the net-poller.
-If this netpoller is empty, the processor will try to get goroutines from the global run queue.
+If this net-poller is empty, the processor will try to get goroutines from the global run queue.

 “Concurrency is about structure and parallelism is about execution.
 In other words, concurrency is a way to structure a thing so that you can (maybe) use parallelism to do a better job.” — Rob Pike